Equipment financing can be a versatile solution for businesses looking to acquire essential tools without stretching their budget too thin.

 - Fixed monthly payments

 Funding Circle is the leading global small business loan provider.
-Their business equipment loans offer low monthly payments, no prepayment penalties, and expedited decisions.
+Their business loans offer low payments, no prepayment penalties, and expedited decisions.

 - Requires a decent minimum credit score to qualify

-National Funding supports small businesses thanks to its flexible equipment financing.
+National Funding supports small businesses thanks to its flexible loans.
 They offer dedicated equipment financing for small business owners.

 - Up to $150,000